Admin Guide Help

 • https://cv3.cafevariome.org/meta-discover/callback-silent.html

-Wildcard may be used to ease the management of all URLs.
-However, due to the frontend code structure, these will be all the valid redirect URLs.
+A wildcard can be used to simplify URL management.
+However, due to the frontend code structure, only these specified URLs will be valid for redirection.
 Click Save to save the settings.

 7. Go to the configuration page for the newly created client, and select Service accounts roles tab.
 Click Assign role to assign the aforementioned roles to the client.